Top Tips & Advice For Walking the Camino

-It is actually a large network of routes leading to the shrine of St. James in Santiago de Compostela.
+There is a large network of Camino de Santiago routes leading to the shrine of St. James in Santiago de Compostela.
 The Camino route network extends across Europe, with starting points in France, Spain, Portugal and even Ireland.
 Although there are a number of different trails and routes to choose from, there are seven well established routes to the Camino de Santiago.
-The French Way or Camino Frances which starts from Saint-Jean-Pied-de-Port and runs for 790 Km and has been a pilgrimage route since the 10th century.
-The Portuguese Way or Camino Portugues begins in Lisbon and is over 600 Km.
+The French Way, or Camino Frances, which starts from Saint-Jean-Pied-de-Port and runs for 790 Km and has been a pilgrimage route since the 10th century.
+The Portuguese Way, or Camino Portugues, begins in Lisbon and is over 600 KM.
 The beauty of the Camino is you can choose which parts to walk, so it’s perfect for all levels of ability and you don’t need to be an expert walker to experience it.
 You can even cycle the Camino if you prefer.

 Can you get lost on the Camino?